nkonstantinou/BaCS_lab_manual/source/welcome.rst

 .. _website: https://www.nkonstantinou.com

-This lab manual is intended (1) as a point of reference for current lab members, and (2) as an introduction to lab practices and policies for new members.
+This lab manual is intended as a **point of reference** for current lab members, and as an **introduction** to lab practices and policies for new members.

 Please note that the lab manual describes lab policies and practices.
 For specific lab resources and implementation cookbooks, please refer instead to lab wiki and lab MS Teams.